raregem1/alx-system_engineering-devops/0x00-shell_basics/README.md

-the script moves all files beginning with an upper case letter to the directory /tmp/u
+the script deletes all files in the working directory that ends with the character ~